BradLarson/GPUImage/README.md

   - *blurSize*: A multiplier for the prepass blur size, ranging from 0.0 on up, with a default of 0.5
   - *threshold*: The sensitivity of the edge detection, with lower values being more sensitive.
 Ranges from 0.0 to 1.0, with 0.2 as the default
   - *quantizationLevels*: The number of color levels to represent in the final image.
 Default is 10.0

+- **GPUImageEmbossFilter**: Applies an embossing effect on the image
+  - *intensity*: The strength of the embossing, from  0.0 to 4.0, with 1.0 as the normal level

 - **GPUImagePosterizeFilter**: This reduces the color dynamic range into the number of steps specified, leading to a cartoon-like simple shading of the image.
   - *colorLevels*: The number of color levels to reduce the image space to.
 This ranges from 1 to 256, with a default of 10.